 What type of interventions are initiated in an early phase of life?

-Developmental stimulation in enriched environment
+Developmental stimulation in an enriched environment

-Developmental stimulation means that the child will be stimulated into naturally development stages – from lying, to rolling, sitting, four-point kneeling and into standing.
+Developmental stimulation means that the child will be stimulated into naturally development stages – from lying, to rolling, sitting, four-point kneeling, and into standing.

 Early application of assistive devices and power mobility

-There are many different assistive devices and most of them are also available for the smallest children.
+There are many different assistive devices and most of them are available for the smallest children.
 A therapist can assist you in finding the right equipment to promote social and cognitive development as well as motor function for your child.